patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Client-side filtering/sorting/pagination

-For client-paginated tables, the only hook you need is `useLocalTableControls`.
-All arguments can be passed to it in one object, and the `tableControls` object returned by it contains everything you need to render the composable table.
+For client-paginated tables, the only hook you need is `useClientTableBatteries`.
+All arguments can be passed to it in one object, and the `tableBatteries` object returned by it contains everything you need to render the composable table.
 See [Which hooks/functions do I need?](#which-hooksfunctions-do-i-need).

 This simple example includes only the filtering, sorting and pagination features and excludes arguments and properties related to the other features (see [Features](#features)).

 Features are enabled by passing `is[Feature]Enabled` boolean arguments.
 Required arguments for the enabled features will be enforced by TypeScript based on which features are enabled.
 All features are disabled by default; for this basic example with filtering, sorting and pagination, we must pass true values for `isFilterEnabled`, `isSortEnabled` and `isPaginationEnabled`.

 This example also shows a powerful optional capability of these hooks: the `persistTo` argument.
-This can be passed to either `useTableControlState` or `useLocalTableControls` and it allows us to store the current pagination/sort/filter state in a custom location and use that as the source of truth.
+This can be passed to either `useTableState` or `useClientTableBatteries` and it allows us to store the current pagination/sort/filter state in a custom location and use that as the source of truth.
 The supported `persistTo` values are `'state'` (default), `'urlParams'` (recommended), `'localStorage'` or `'sessionStorage'`.
 For more on each option see [Custom state persistence targets](#custom-state-persistence-targets).

 Here we use `persistTo: 'urlParams'` which will store and update the table state in the browser's URL query parameters.
 We also pass an optional `persistenceKeyPrefix` which distinguishes this persisted state from any other state that may be persisted in the URL by other tables on the same page (it can be omitted if there is only one table on the page).
 It should be a short string because it is included as a prefix on every URL param name.
 We'll use `'t1'` for the first table on the page that contains Thing objects.

 Because our state is persisted in the page URL, we can reload the browser or press the Back and Forward buttons without losing our current filter, sort, and pagination selections.
 You can try it now: Apply a sort or filter to the table below, then navigate to the [design guidelines](design-guidelines) tab or any other page and click the browser Back button.
 You can even bookmark the page and all that state will be restored when loading the bookmark!

-Note that the filtering/sorting/pagination business logic in this example happens inside `useLocalTableControls`.
+Note that the filtering/sorting/pagination business logic in this example happens inside `useClientTableBatteries`.
 If you want to perform that logic on a server, see the basic example [Server-side filtering/sorting/pagination](#server-side-filteringsortingpagination).
 If you want to perform that logic on the client yourself, see the advanced example [Bringing your own client-side filtering/sorting/pagination logic](#bringing-your-own-client-side-filteringsortingpagination-logic).

 ```js file="./ExampleBasicClientPaginated.tsx"